openaphid/openaphid.github.com/source/_posts/2012-05-16-tutorial-exposing-objective-c-methods-to-javascript-in-openaphid.markdown

 ```
 > ** Updates at 07-09-2012: ** Since `iOSOnly` has been set to `NO`, the JavaScript namespace for `gat` is switched to `aphid.ext` from `aphid.extios`

-We're going to integrate more services into [Boilerplate-iOS](https://github.com/openaphid/Boilerplate-iOS), and make it be a better starter kit for game development with OpenAphid.
+We're going to integrate more services into [Boilerplate-iOS](https://github.com/openaphid/Boilerplate-iOS), and make it be a better starter kit for game development with OpenAphid-Engine.

 If you have better ideas, please feel free to contact us via `openaphid@gmail.com` or raise an issue in our [github repositories](https://github.com/openaphid).